subro608/review_polarity/README.md

 # review_polarity
-A sentiment analysing of reviews project using Machine Learning Algorithms
+Sentiment analysis of reviews using Machine Learning Algorithms